Facilities and features

 Our Building

 It is stunning!
-12 windows by a number of different studios including Hardmans, Kempe & Tower, Webb, Heaton Butler & Bayne and part of ne window is medieval.
-Stained glass guide availabe to borrow or buy.
+12 windows by a number of different studios including Hardmans, Kempe & Tower, Webb, Heaton Butler & Bayne and part of 1 window is medieval.

-We are open 10-4 daily.
+Open 10-4 daily.

-Ladbroke church is Grade 1 listed and set in a conservation area with a thatched house next door.
+Ladbroke Church is Grade 1 listed and set in a conservation area with a thatched house next door.
 It is very photogenic viewed from the footpath in the adjacent field.

 You can read about what you can see on the Explore Churches website